Sleep Disorders

 • Anti-recoverin antibodies probably exert a direct cytotoxic effect in patients with paraneoplastic retinal degeneration, perhaps in concert with cellular immune effectors. |

 (2) A cellular immune reaction against onconeural antigens is the main cause of neuronal injury.
-This is probably true for most patients with paraneoplastic cerebellar degeneration, for patients with multifocal encephalomyelitis or sensory neuronopathy associated with small cell lung cancer, and for at least some patients with paraneoplastic limbic encephalitis or opsoclonus-myoclonus.
+This is probably true for most patients with rapidly progressive cerebellar syndrome, for patients with multifocal encephalomyelitis or sensory neuronopathy associated with small-cell lung cancer, and for at least some patients with paraneoplastic limbic encephalitis or opsoclonus-myoclonus.
 For these disorders, it is postulated that onconeural antigens released by apoptotic tumor cells are presented to T lymphocytes in draining peripheral lymph nodes, initiating a Th1 helper response that eventually gains access to the CNS and attacks neurons expressing the antigens.
-Evidence to support cell-mediated neuronal injury includes the presence of cytotoxic T lymphocytes in apposition to neurons in some patients (29; 01).
-Patients may also develop antineuronal antibodies (eg, anti-Yo, anti-Hu, and anti-Ma2.
+Evidence to support cell-mediated neuronal injury includes the presence of cytotoxic T lymphocytes in apposition to neurons in some patients (37; 02).
+Patients may also develop antineuronal antibodies (eg, anti-Yo, anti-Hu, and anti-Ma2).
 In vitro evidence suggests that anti-Hu and anti-Yo antibodies can exert a direct cytotoxic effect on neurons, but this effect is believed to be less important than that of cellular immune effectors in causing clinical disease.
-To date, there exist no fully successful animal models that reproduce cell-mediated paraneoplastic disorders in the CNS.
+No fully successful animal models have reproduced cell-mediated paraneoplastic disorders in the CNS.

 (3) Neoplastic plasma cells produce monoclonal paraproteins (immunoglobulins), which react with peripheral nerve antigens and cause neuropathy, eg, sensorimotor neuropathy associated with antimyelin-associated glycoprotein (anti-MAG) antibodies or sensory ataxic neuropathy associated with antidisialosyl ganglioside antibodies.